PND3v/Xmas/README.md

 # My Christmas List
 This list will be updated over time.
 I understand not all items are able to ship before Christmas, and that's okay with me.
-I also understand that I most likely won't be able to get everything on this list, so I updated this list to be (mostly) organized by priority. [__Other__](https://github.com/PND3v/Xmas/blob/main/README.md#other) is be below clothing cause I felt like organizing it like that. lol.
+I also understand that I most likely won't be able to get everything on this list, so I updated this list to be (mostly) organized by priority. [__Other__](https://github.com/PND3v/Xmas/blob/main/README.md#other) is below [__Clothes__](https://github.com/PND3v/Xmas/blob/main/README.md#clothes) cause I felt like organizing it like that. lol.
 But there are a couple things I do want from that category, so it would be really cool if I could get those too, yk :P

 -----
 ## Dark Skully